edvargas/study/aws/awsStudy.md

         - Combine with Regional Reserved Instances and Saving Plans to benefit from billing discounts
         - We're charged at On-Demand rate wheter you run instances or not

-        - Suitable for short-tem, uninterrupted workloads that needs to be in a specific AZ
+        - Suitable for short-term, uninterrupted workloads that needs to be in a specific AZ

     - Which purchasing option is right for me?
 (Using a resort as example)
         - On demand: coming and staying in resort whenever we like, we pay the full price